Academic Stability for Students in Transition

 - Living in a car, park, public space, abandoned building or other inadequate setting

-Also, a student may qualify for services as an “unaccompanied youth” if they are temporarily living with someone other than their parent or legal guardian, is moving from place to place, is in a shelter, or otherwise not in the physical custody of a parent or legal guardian.
+Also, a student may qualify for services as an “unaccompanied youth” if they are not in the physical custody of a parent or legal guardian.

 Children who qualify under the McKinney-Vento Act have the right to:

 - Enroll in school immediately, regardless of a lack of records or other enrollment documentation, and attend classes while the school gathers the needed documents

-- Enroll in the school of residence or continue attending the school of origin (the school they attended when last permanently housed or the school in the attendance area
+- Enroll in the school of residence or continue attending the school of origin (the school they attended when last permanently housed or the school in which they were last enrolled)

-- Receive transportation to and from school if in the best interest of the child
+- Receive transportation to and from the school of origin if in the best interest of the child

 If you have questions or believe your children may qualify for services through the McKinney-Vento Act, contact the MUSD McKinney-Vento Liaison at 616-3013.